Sir John Wolley1

 Hon.
 John Damer1

 Hon.
-John Damer was the son of Joseph Damer, 1st Earl of Dorchester.1 He married Anne Seymour-Conway, daughter of Field Marshal Rt.
+John Damer was born on 25 June 1744.2 He was the son of Joseph Damer, 1st Earl of Dorchester and Lady Caroline Sackville.1,2 He married Anne Seymour-Conway, daughter of Field Marshal Rt.
 Hon.
-Henry Seymour-Conway and Lady Caroline Campbell, on 14 June 1767.1 He died on 15 August 1776, by committing suicide.2,1
+Henry Seymour-Conway and Lady Caroline Campbell, on 14 June 1767.1 He died on 15 August 1776 at age 32, committing suicide by shooting himself.3,1

 Citations